onetonfoot/Bonsai.jl/README.md

   * `/api/widget/{id:[0-9]+}`: Define a path variable `id` that only matches integers for this segment
   * `/api/**`: double wildcard matches any number of trailing segments in the request path; must be the last segment in the path

-The type `PathParams`  can be used to obtain the variables.
+The type `Params`  can be used to obtain the variables.

 # Middleware